 - keeping a food and symptoms diary to check for patterns

-- removing all suspect foods for two weeks, then reintroducing them one at a time to test for reactions (except in cases of anaphylaxis).
-This must only be done under medical supervision
+- under the supervision of a clinical immunology/allergy specialist or dietitian, removing all suspect foods for 2 weeks, then reintroducing them one at a time to test for reactions (except in cases of anaphylaxis)

 Treating food allergy or intolerance